Hospice Intensive-DHSS Bureau of Hospice & Home Care

 Differentiate between the care provided by trained prisoner hospice volunteers and the non-hospice, non-correctional alternative.

-1-B What not to Write
+1-B What not to Write, A Better Way to Documentation

 Session 1